Carney's Youth Crime Prevention programme

 This has an obvious benefit on the community, as well as reducing the cost of crime and anti-social behaviour.

 There are a lot of risks that come with working with hard to reach young people.
-Each young person is an individual with their own issues and risks.
-We deal with this by treating them as such, as individual.
+Each young person is an individual with their own issues and risks and we treat them as such.
 We also let young people tell us what issues they are facing and find important, rather than telling them what their problems are.

 We encourage all of our donors and supporters to sign up to our newsletter to keep up to date with all of the good work we are going.